darkreactions/ESCALATE_report/README.md

 The code will take time to gather the resources from google, assemble and process the JSON files.
 Once the script is finished executing you will see 'Complete' displayed and a 'Final.csv' will be created in the working directory.

-Please email me at ipendleton .at. haverford.edu for questions and to request the client_secrets.json key!!
+Please email me at ipendleton .at. haverford.edu for questions and to request the keys.zip file (contains the necessary authentication to operate our software)!!

 Future Development Ideas
 ========================